 As a unique and challenging year comes to an end, AZ believes there is no better time to share good news!
 This will no doubt have a positive effect on our clients that have been affected by COVID-19.
 Late last night, Congress passed the Consolidated Appropriations Act, 2021.
-This bill has a multitude of provisions regarding the Paycheck Protection Program (PPP) loans that we will summarize below.
+This bill has a multitude of provisions and addresses key PPP issues that we will summarize below.

 We know many have spent countless hours planning for the tax implications of receiving a PPP loan.
 The Act provides necessary clarity for the most anticipated issue – business expenses paid for with the proceeds of PPP loans will be tax-deductible (including any PPP round two expenditures).

 Let us continue with the good news.
 EIDL grants will now no longer impact PPP forgiveness!
 Plus, the bill includes another round of grants if you did not obtain one earlier.

 The second round of PPP loans is upon us (PPP2), to the tune of $284 billion, and available to first-time qualified borrowers as well as certain businesses that previously received a PPP loan.
 The second round expands eligible entities to now include 501(c)(6) non-profit organizations.
 A key provision for 501(c)(6) entities is that their eligibility is subject to a lobbying threshold.
 If the entity has more than 15% of receipts or $1 million from lobbying activities, they are not eligible for a PPP loan.